For any questions not answered here, please contact our office at (801) 399-8454.

 Your Valuation notice provides dates, time, and location of public meetings for any taxing entity planning to raise their tax rate above the allowed amount.
 You can attend these meetings and voice your concerns.

 Every taxing entity holds a public meeting each year to set their budget.
 This budget may affect the amount of property tax you pay.
-Familiarize yourself with the taxing entities in your taxing unit (they are listed on both the Valuation notice and Tax notice), and watch the local newspaper or contact individual entities for meeting times and locations.
+Familiarize yourself with the taxing entities in your taxing unit (they are listed on both the Valuation notice and Tax notice.)
+You may contact individual entities for budget meeting times and locations.
 Your attendance at these meetings will help you understand how your tax dollars for that particular entity are used, and will give you the opportunity to ask questions and voice any concerns you might have.
+You may access Tax Entity contact information here.

-If you feel that the market value of your home that appears on your Valuation and Tax notices is more than your home is worth, you may appeal the value before the Weber County Board of Equalization.
+If you feel that the market value of your home that appears on your Valuation notice is more than your home is worth, you may appeal the value before the Weber County Board of Equalization.
+The due date for an appeal is September 15th of each year.
 To appeal, you must complete and file an Appeal Application.
-The application and instructions are available online.
-Go to the Board of Equalization page and follow the links to the application.
-This page also contains a list of Frequently Asked Questions that you may find helpful.
+You may access Appeal information here.
 For assistance with your application, or to request an application by mail, contact the office of the Clerk/Auditor at 399-8400.

 Taxes are included with my mortgage.
 Why did I receive a Tax notice?